-- 1. Inspected written procedures for controlling physical access to Fiscal Service buildings and to the data center and determined they documented. - 2.
+- 1. Inspected written procedures for controlling physical access to Fiscal Service buildings and to the data center and determined they were documented. - 2.
 For a selection of new employees issued identification badges, inspected investigation summaries and determined a background check was completed for each individual and each employee had their finger prints on file. - 3.
 For a selection of terminated Fiscal Service employees with access to Fiscal Service buildings located in Parkersburg, WV, inspected the PACS physical access listing and determined their building access had been removed in the PACS. - 4.
 Observed a Fiscal Service individual and noted they displayed their identification badges while inside the Fiscal Service Building. - 5.
-Inspected a selection of employees who were granted access to the ISS data center, but were not on the authorized access list, access request approvals from the individual's branch manager the employee to be issued a one-day badge and determined the request was a) tracked in HPSM, and b) approved by ISS, and c) access was granted by a designated Asset Protection Division (APD), Physical Security Branch (PSB) specialist via PACS. - 6.
+For a selection of employees granted one-day badges to the ISS data center, inspected the access request approvals from the individual's branch manager and determined the request was a) tracked in ESM/ServiceNow, and b) approved by ISS, and c) access was granted by a designated Asset Protection Division (APD), Physical Security Branch (PSB) specialist via PACS. - 6.
 For a selection of months, inspected the access violation log and determined that logs were reviewed by ISS, all unauthorized access attempts were investigated, and a follow up with the individual's supervisor was completed.